harshithamadarapu/Team16_Hinglish-Auto-suggestions/README.md

 # TextFlow: Hinglish Auto-suggestions

-Welcome to our repository for the **Hinglish Auto-suggestions NLP project**!
 This repository contains the work we've done for our NLP project on Hinglish auto-suggestions.
 The project focuses on using NLP techniques to preprocess Hinglish text and generate accurate Auto-suggestions.